Beautiful hand turned bowls and containers

 Where to Buy Denny’s Work

-We are currently selling all of Denny’s lower priced bowls and containers at Muzzy’s Shop, located at 12 North Main St in Danby.
 Muzzy’s is a charming Vermont gift shop that offers local artwork, rustic home goods and cozy nature-inspired decor.
 They are a combination gift and consignment shop selling a vintage mix of used housewares, small furniture and unique items for reasonable prices.
-Muzzy’s Shop is open Thursdays from 10:00 to 4:00 and Saturdays from 9:00 to 3:00, but check their page before you come as their hours may change.
+Muzzy’s Shop is open Wednesdays and Saturdays from 10:00 to 4:00.
+(You might want to check their page before you come to confirm that they are open.)

 Other Ways to Connect